-Flourishing within the planetary boundaries
+Flourishing within planetary boundaries

 Investing in society, tackling inequality

 Around the world, more equal societies have tackled COVID-19 relatively better than more unequal ones.
 Take, for instance, the Indian state of Kerala.
-Despite registering the first three national cases of COVID-19 and having the highest number of cases initially, the state was able to flatten the curve – a big deal given the high population density.
+Despite registering the first three national cases of COVID-19 and having the highest number of cases initially, the state was able to flatten the curve – a big deal given its high population density.
 What seems to have worked for Kerala is its long-term investment in healthcare and education, and its strong and effective local governance.
 The panchayats – the local governing bodies – are empowered to take decisions in an efficient and democratic manner.
-Kerala highlights the importance of decentralized decision-making.
+Kerala therefore highlights the importance of decentralized decision-making.
 Kerala also has quite high literacy levels.

 Water as a crucial issue for adaptation

 In the context of climate change, if mitigation is about carbon then adaptation is really about water.
 Yet, water is not prominent in discussions on adaptation finance, for example.
 Water needs to be more central in the discourse of climate change and even while coping with crises such as COVID-19.
-Access to water will determine how well society responds to such challenges.
+Indeed, access to water will determine how well society responds to such challenges.

 Aditi Mukherji is a Principal Researcher and Research Group Leader of Climate Change Adaptation and Resilience at the International Water Management Institute, New Delhi Office.
 She is also one the Coordinating Lead Author of IPCC’s 6th Assessment Report.
-She lives in Kolkata.
+She lives in Kolkata